Parimatch1/SV-Guides-Revamped/Session Procedures Overview.md

 Guidelines Classified

-Stateview chr exams are designed to go over a wide catalogue of advanced skills that are important for high ranking users to know.
+Stateview CHR Exams are designed to go over a wide catalogue of advanced skills that are important for high ranking users to know.
 These sessions review and test attendees on a wide range of scenarios in targeted for high ranks.

 ---

 # **General Session Information**

-* The use of VC without PTS counts as speaking outside of PTS.
 * If you are exempt from the supervisor requirement when hosting, you are not permitted to have a supervisor.
 * You cannot host during an ongoing inspection or Certified High Rank examination.
 * You can host up to 2 times a day.
 You can co-host up to 2 times a day.
 These limits reset at midnight in your local timezone.
-You can supervise/help unlimited times a day.
+You can supervise and help an unlimited number of times a day.
 * Chief of Staff+ can allow users to host modified sessions.
 This must not be abused.
-* Users ranked Branch Diversity Team+ and Community Management immune users are exempt from all session regulations and restrictions besides:
+* Users ranked Branch Diversity Team+ and Community Management Immune Users are exempt from all session regulations and restrictions besides:
   * You cannot host during an ongoing inspection or Certified High Rank examination.
   * You can only host between XX:20–XX:40 and XX:50–XX:10.
-* Cooldowns are based off the users rank they got from their last session promotion.
+* Cooldowns are based on the user's rank they received from their last session promotion.
 * Users cannot be promoted if they were not in the session picture.
+* The use of VC and emojis without PTS counts as speaking outside of PTS.
+The use of commands is not considered speaking outside of PTS unless abused.

 ---